yanghengtang/tp/docs/UserGuide.md

 The main window can be broken down into the following components:

 - **Command Box**: The command box is where you will enter your input your commands
-- **Result Display Box**: The box will display the output messages based on your entered commands
+- **Result Display Box**: The box will display the output messages in response to your commands
-- **Appointment List Panel**: This panel will display the list of appointments sorted by their starting date and time
+- **Appointment List Panel**: This panel will display the list of filtered appointments
-- **Patient List Panel**: This panel will display the list of patient sorted by their names
+- **Patient List Panel**: This panel will display the list of filtered patient
-- **Doctor List Panel**: This panel will display the list of doctor sorted by their names
+- **Doctor List Panel**: This panel will display the list of filtered doctor

 Back to [Table of Contents](#table-of-contents).